 Furthermore, data collected by the Poison Information Centre makes it clear that children are being poisoned by both legal and street pesticides at an alarming rate.
+At the chemicals.

-At the Red Cross Children's Hospital, 10% of general poisoning cases were linked to pesticides.
-Of that 10%, a third were caused by organophosphates, a third by anticoagulant rodenticides that contain chemicals like brodifacoum, and a third by unidentified chemicals.
+Red Cross Children's Hospital, 10% of general poisoning cases were linked to pesticides.

-The South African Peoples Tribunal is deeply disturbed by this marketing material and we demand that it is withdrawn and not circulated in any form.
+Of that 10%, a third were caused by organophosphates, a third by anticoagulant rodenticides that contain chemicals like brodifacoum, and a third by unidentified demand that it is withdrawn and not circulated in any form.
 Our complaint in its entirety will be laid out to the National Consumer Commission.